TomaszWaszczyk/feedzen/README.md

 When you’re not at the mercy of unpredictable feeds and attention traps, you gain back **control**.
 You decide what you want to see, when you want to see it, and from whom.
 This conscious consumption allows your mind to rest, reflect, and zen.

 Freedom from algorithms means freedom to think and mind zen.
 It opens the door to deeper creativity, presence, and peace—the core of a Zen mindset.
 No more chasing the next dopamine hit.
+We truly value community-driven discovery, instead of “what the algorithm thinks you want,” users can follow real humans or curated feeds.
 No more algorithmic anxiety.
 Just signal over noise.

 In a world full of digital chaos, Feedzen is your quiet corner of the internet.
 One where you can simply be.